What's next?

 Submissions were accepted between 21 November 2022 and 2 December 2022.
 Our team has read and summarised all further submissions.

 Hearings for the Proposed District Plan started January 2023.
-This process gives submitters will have an opportunity to voice their submission to a hearings panel.
+This process gives submitters an opportunity to voice their submission to an Independent Hearings Panel (IHP) of resource management commissioners.

 These hearings have been split into streams and have certain topics.
 We have published the expected dates for the hearings.